-- 1.3 Discarded Sharps - 1.3.1 A number of member organisations have encountered difficulties concerning the collection of discarded sharps and disinfection of blood spillages.
-This has been mainly within the City of Glasgow, and the applicability of comments below on Environmental Health/Services Department will vary throughout Scotland. - 1.3.2 The Environmental Health Department may be able to provide the necessary equipment via a holdall sharp safe box, needle uplift tool, disinfectant and neoprene gloves to allow employees to remove sharps themselves. - 1.3.3 Alternatively, this can be purchased from suppliers of Health & Safety products e.g. P&R Laboratory Supplies (Tel.: 0870 034 2055). - 1.3.4 The sharps box is bright yellow in colour, and clearly marked as a sharps box, conforming to the relevant British Standard.
-(These are the boxes used in doctors'/dentists' surgeries). - 1.3.5 The sharps kit should be stored in close proximity to the first-aid kit in the ORGANISATION's office (in an area secure from the public). - 1.3.6 When sharps are found, the whole kit should be transported to the site by a designated trained member of staff and using the uplift tool and gloves, sharps should be carefully put inside the container.
-The sharps box should then be transported back to the ORGANISATION's office. - 1.3.7 When the sharps box approaches half-full, the Environmental Health Department should be contacted to arrange for uplift and safe disposal.
+- 1.3.4 The sharps box is bright yellow in colour, and clearly marked as a sharps box, conforming to the relevant British Standard.
+(These are the boxes used in doctors'/dentists' surgeries). - 1.3.5 The sharps kit should be stored in close proximity to the first-aid kit in the Association's office (in an area secure from the public). - 1.3.6 When sharps are found, the whole kit should be transported to the site by a designated trained member of staff and using the uplift tool and gloves, sharps should be carefully put inside the container.
+The sharps box should then be transported back to the Association's office. - 1.3.7 When the sharps box approaches half-full, the Environmental Health Department should be contacted to arrange for uplift and safe disposal.
 If the Environmental Health Department in your area does not provide a needle uplift service then an external contractor should be used. - 1.3.8 SHARE and some Environmental Health Departments are able to offer training courses on collection and disposal of sharps.
-The course should provide advice on protective clothing, safe working practices, information on disinfectants and COSHH assessment if required.

-2) Work Carried out by External Agencies

-2.1 Some Environmental Health Departments provide a free same day response service for uplifts of sharps and disinfection of body fluids in public areas e.g. close entrances, stairs etc.
+The course should provide advice on protective clothing, safe working practices, information on disinfectants and COSHH assessment if required. - 2) Work Carried out by External Agencies - 2.1 Some Environmental Health Departments provide a free same day response service for uplifts of sharps and disinfection of body fluids in public areas e.g. close entrances, stairs etc. - 2.2 Similarly, some Environmental Health Departments can provide a free uplift of syringes service from within houses within a 3-day response time. - 2.3 Searching of houses for sharps or clearing out houses of furniture, etc. where there may be a risk of sharps, may be done by the Environmental Health Department.
+In Glasgow, this can be at short notice, and outwith normal working hours.
+A charge would be made for this service. - 2.4 If the Environmental Health Department in your area does not provide these services then an external contractor should be used.